- Instructions for Form 706-NA - Introductory Material

 Uncompensated losses that were incurred during settlement of the estate and that arose from theft or from casualties, such as fires, storms, or shipwrecks.

 You may deduct only that part of a debt or mortgage that was contracted in good faith and for full value in money or money's worth.
-You may deduct mortgages only if you included the full value of the mortgaged property in the total gross estate on line 3.
+You may deduct mortgages only to the extent of the full value of the mortgaged property included in the total gross estate on line 3.
 Do not deduct tax on income received after death or property taxes accrued after death.
-See Line 7, for details on deducting death taxes.
+See Line 7 below for details on deducting death taxes.

 On line 4, show the total of these deductible items.
 In general, the total is limited to the amount on line 3.